tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 - [EIP-5753](https://eips.ethereum.org/EIPS/eip-5753): Although EIP-5753 is currently a draft and yet to be accepted, it (essentially) changes EIP-5192 with the following:
   - Adds `lock` and `unlock` methods, which behave similar to the token reputation proposal's `stake` and `unstake` methods; however, `unlock` lacks the required method caller information, as do the `Lock` and `Unlock` events.
   - Changes the EIP-5192 `locked` getter to a function named `getLocked` that returns an address instead of boolean; but, getters SHOULD NOT be required for a minimal interface as this assumes contract storage is used to track reputation, which is not always the case (e.g., off-chain metadata/DA based reputation tracking).
+- [EIP-6982](https://eips.ethereum.org/EIPS/eip-6982): This is a minimal interface that includes similar functionality to this proposal.
+However, it uses "lock" related terminology instead of "stake" nomenclature, and the `defaultLocked` method is unneeded in the most minimalistic approach.
+More importantly, it does not include an event for the unlocking/unstaking action, which is critical to understanding when a reputation session has ended from an off-chain indexing perspective.

 For reputation to dynamically change the metadata, there SHOULD be a block number associated with the event emittance for off-chain indexing as this is needed to materialize any metadata updates that depend on block-related information.
 The block number is always included in a blockchain transaction and can be parsed from there.
 This is being noted due to the block number's relationship to staking; reputation is often tracked with a start and end block number that bound the staking/unstaking activities.